Welcome to PNW DMR

 digital mode and are interested in

-getting a handle on the mode before
+getting a handle on the mode and our

 getting on the air.